 Innovations in mobility aim to achieve two objectives:

-These are admirable goals, of course, but in a world that was largely designed over the last century to accommodate the vast transport system that is now being redesigned, many owners may find it difficult to see the design disruptions that result from this inevitable paradigm shift.
+These are admirable goals, of course, but in a world that was largely designed over the last century to accommodate the vast transportation system that is now being redesigned, many owners may find it difficult to see the design disruptions that result from this inevitable paradigm shift.

 Bouygues Group, the Movin'On sustainable mobility ecosystem led by Michelin, the Renault Group, Schneider Electric and the SBA, and their partners (IFP Énergies Nouvelles, CSTB, Certivéa, Avere France, Enedis, INES and CEA) have announced the deployment of a new reference system.